 A “finding” of domestic violence is made when the restrained party chooses not to oppose the DVRO and agrees to the restraining order.

 Under Section 3044, a finding of domestic violence against the other parent carries with it a rebuttable presumption that an award of sole or joint physical or legal custody of a child to the abuser (i.e. the parent who agreed to the restraining order) is detrimental to the best interest of the child.
+This means that a father or mother can lose custody of their child simply by agreeing to a restraining order.

 This is because when it comes to child custody, the public policy of the State of California is to ensure the health, safety, and welfare of children.
 According to the legislature, it is detrimental to a child if domestic violence is perpetrated in the child’s home.